Pran-Ker/Salesforce_app/src/README.md

     - Includes hardcoded information for the app like the articles.
 - lib/
     - Contains backend components for the app, like `JWT.js` and `SalesforceEventManager`.
-- navigation/
-    - Contains the logic for the routes to the different screens of the app.
-- screens/
-    - Contains the visual display of the app screens in React Native.

 ## Assets